 33. Having seen much bloodshed and witnessed two military coups cum a brutal civil war, Muhammed did not take part in the coup that brought him to power but gave his blessings and moral support to the plotters.
 He also promised to frustrate any move to have them executed should the coup fail.

-34. During the coup-plotting, Muhammed was in London and after Gowon’s removal, he returned to the country.
-Muhammed’s plane was the only plane to land in Nigeria on that day and his first act was to totally dismantle the arrangement of Gowon’s governing regime and his key men.
+34. During the coup plotting, Muhammed was in London and after Gowon’s removal, he returned to the country.
+Muhammed’s aeroplane was the only plane to land in Nigeria on that day and his first act was to totally dismantle the arrangement of Gowon’s governing regime and his key men.

-35. In his inaugural speech on July 30, 1975, Murtala Muhammed “invented” these phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.
+35. In his inaugural speech on July 30, 1975, Murtala Muhammed “invented” the phrases, “Fellow Nigerians” and “with immediate effect”, into the Nigerian political vocabulary.